-- a) The University will create and fill 36 FTE ongoing academic positions (Positions) over the nominal term of the Agreement in accordance with the following provisions. - b) The Positions may be full-time or part-time, with a minimum fraction of 0.5FTE. - c) A general principle for the program is that positions will include teaching work that was previously performed by casual employees. - d) Positions will be advertised to internal eligible applicants as defined in subclause (g) below. - e) If there is an eligible internal applicant who is appointable, they will be appointed to the Position. - f) If no eligible internal applicant is appointable to a Position, the University may advertise the position externally without restriction and in accordance with the general principles of this clause. - g) An eligible internal applicant for a Position must: - i) be a Casual Academic who has been employed casually for a period totalling at least two (2) teaching sessions within the previous two (2) years; or - ii) be a fixed-term academic who has held a casual academic position at the University within the previous two (2) years. - h) Appointments to Positions will be made at a minimum of level A step 3, provided that an appointment will be made at a minimum of level A step 6 if the successful applicant holds a doctoral qualification. - i) The University recognises the importance of job security and to this end will use reasonable endeavours to reduce by 20% the proportion of Casual Academic Employees as a proportion of all Academic Employees on an FTE basis by the nominal expiry date of the Agreement. - j) For the avoidance of doubt, the University shall not be in breach of this clause if reasonable endeavours have been made.
-The University will report annually on progress towards this goal.
+- a) The University will create and fill 36 FTE ongoing academic positions (Positions) over the nominal term of the Agreement in accordance with the following provisions. - b) The Positions may be full-time or part-time, with a minimum fraction of 0.5FTE. - c) A general principle for the program is that positions will include teaching work that was previously performed by casual employees. - d) Positions will be advertised to internal eligible applicants as defined in subclause (g) below. - e) If there is an eligible internal applicant who is appointable, they will be appointed to the Position. - f) If no eligible internal applicant is appointable to a Position, the University may advertise the position externally without restriction and in accordance with the general principles of this clause. - g) An eligible internal applicant for a Position must: - be a Casual Academic who has been employed casually for a period totalling at least two (2) teaching sessions within the previous two (2) years; or - be a fixed-term academic who has held a casual academic position at the University within the previous two (2) years. - h) Appointments to Positions will be made at a minimum of level A step 3, provided that an appointment will be made at a minimum of level A step 6 if the successful applicant holds a doctoral qualification. - The University recognises the importance of job security and to this end will use reasonable endeavours to reduce by 20% the proportion of Casual Academic Employees as a proportion of all Academic Employees on an FTE basis by the nominal expiry date of the Agreement. - j) For the avoidance of doubt, the University shall not be in breach of this clause if it has taken reasonable endeavours to meet the terms of the clause.
+This will include creation and advertisement of all the Positions in sub-clause a) such that the positions will be filled unless there is an insufficient number of appointable eligible internal applicants. - k) The University will report annually on progress made towards complying with this clause.